wfclark5/ECS-Capacity-Provider-PR/README.md

 # Prefect PR

-The purpose of this tutorial is to walk through how leverage ECS Capacity Providers in run_task_kwargs of ECSAgent and ECSRun.
+The purpose of this tutorial is to walk through how to leverage ECS Capacity Providers in run_task_kwargs of ECSAgent and ECSRun.
 Below you will find the commands and Prefect Flows used.

 Requirements:
 * [Conda](https://docs.conda.io/en/latest/miniconda.html) and Python 3.7+